What you need to know about the COVID-19 vaccine

 Developing the COVID-19 vaccine is the most important, complex public health effort in our nation's history.
 Federal, state and local healthcare experts and public health officials unified to make sure it's safe.

 You should also know:

-- Getting the vaccine and following fact-based measures proven by science, like masking, distancing and washing your hands, will help us reduce the burden of COVID-19.
+- Getting the vaccine and following fact-based measures proven by science, like masking, distancing and washing your hands, will help us reduce the burden of COVID-19 and its variants.

 - You may have questions or be hesitant about the COVID-19 vaccine.
-However, know that ANY vaccine that has been scientifically reviewed, and FDA-approved and distributed, is better than receiving no vaccine at all.
+Know that ANY vaccine that has been scientifically reviewed, and FDA-approved and distributed, is better than receiving no vaccine at all.